How To Process Map Using Triaster SoftwareJoel Evans

 To use Process Navigator for the first time, there are a few configurations to make:

-To set the Multi-Map Route, select Tools, then Options and then Modify the Multi-Map Route to your desired location.
+To set the Multi-Map Root, select Tools, then Options and then Modify the Multi-Map Root to your desired location.

 Setting the Stencil, Template and Properties for Process Mapping